-★ Dependency Exemption for Students - Generally, an adult child who is a full-time student and under the age of 24 at the end of the calendar year may be claimed as a "qualifying child" dependent.
-At age 24 and over, a "qualifying relative" exemption may be taken if that adult child's gross earned income is less than the exemption amount (\$4,050 for 2017) and the parent has furnished over half of that individual's total support during the calendar year. (§§137A, B, and 143 - 2018 U.S. Master Tax Guide)

-★ Self-Employed Health Insurance Deduction - Persons in this situation may deduct from gross income 100% of amounts paid for health insurance coverage for themselves, spouses, and dependents (\$908 - 2018 U. S. Master Tax Guide).
-For premiums paid through an insurance exchange, the amount paid is the gross premium less the credit calculated on 2017 IRS Form 8962 ("Premium Tax Credit") (\$1331 - 2018 U.S. Master Tax Guide).
-Children under the age of 27 will be considered dependents of a taxpayer for purposes of the deduction for the health insurance costs of a self-employed person, spouse, and dependents [IRC \$162(1)].
-A child includes: a son, daughter, stepson, or stepdaughter of the taxpayer; a foster child placed with the taxpayer by an authorized placement agency or by judgment, decree, or other order of any court or competent jurisdiction; and a legally adopted child of the taxpayer or a child who has been lawfully placed with the taxpayer for legal adoption [IRC \$152(f)(1)].

-★ Domestic Employees - The cash wage threshold for reporting and paying Social Security taxes (i.e., F.I.C.A.) for domestic workers, (e.g., babysitters, housekeepers, gardeners) during 2017 is \$2,000 a year.
-Employers must report Social Security and federal unemployment tax obligations on their federal income tax forms (1040 or 1040A) using Schedule H. (§2650 and 2652 - 2018 U. S. Master Tax Guide)
+- ★ Dependency of Students Generally, an adult child, disabled or not, who is a full-time student and under the age of 24 at the end of the calendar year may be claimed as a "qualifying child" dependent.
+After age 24, this adult child may be considered a "qualifying relative" and a dependent if his/her gross earned income is less than the "exemption" amount (\$4,700 for 2023) and the parent has furnished over half of that individual's total support during the calendar year (§§137A, B, and 147 2024 U.S. Master Tax Guide).
+An individual who is totally and permanently disabled (§1402 2024 U.S. Master Tax Guide) at any time during the year satisfies the age requirement regardless of his or her age.
+REMEMBER, no deductions may be claimed for personal and dependency exemptions in tax years 2018 through 2025. - ★ Self-Employed Health Insurance Deduction The self-employed may deduct 100% of amounts paid from gross income amounts paid for health insurance coverage for themselves, a spouse, and dependents (§908 2024 U. S. Master Tax Guide).
+The deduction is limited to the extent of the taxpayer's earned income from that business.
+For premiums paid through an insurance ("Marketplace") exchange, a taxpayer may qualify for a "Premium Assistance Tax Credit," which is calculated on IRS Form 8962.
+This credit is determined on a sliding scale depending on the size of the family and household income (§1431 2024 U.S. Master Tax Guide).
+Children under the age of 27 will be considered dependents of a taxpayer for purposes of the deduction for the health insurance costs of a self-employed person, spouse, and dependents [IRC §162(L)(1)].
+A child includes: a son, daughter, stepson, or stepdaughter of the taxpayer; a foster child placed with the taxpayer by an authorized placement agency or by judgment, decree, or other order of any court or competent jurisdiction; and a legally adopted child of the taxpayer or a child who has been lawfully placed with the taxpayer for legal adoption [IRC §152(f)(1)]. - ★ Domestic Employees ("Nanny Tax") The cash wage threshold for reporting and paying Social Security taxes (i.e., F.I.C.A.) for domestic workers, (e.g., babysitters, housekeepers, gardeners) during 2023 is \$2,600 (\$2,700 for 2024) a year.
+Employers must report Social Security and federal unemployment tax obligations on their federal income tax forms (1040) using Schedule H. (\$2650 and 2652 2024 U. S. Master Tax Guide)

-The general wage threshold for reporting and paying Michigan and federal unemployment taxes on a quarterly basis is \$1,500 in a calendar quarter during 2017 or preceding year, except if the total wages are paid to household employees (i.e., "domestic labor").
-That wage threshold then becomes \$1,000 per calendar quarter in the current or preceding year where state and federal unemployment taxes are due on all wages. (\$2649 - 2018 U.S. Master Tax Guide)
+The general wage threshold for reporting and paying Michigan and federal unemployment taxes on a quarterly basis is \$1,500 in a calendar quarter during 2023 or preceding year, except if the total wages are paid to household employees (i.e., "domestic labor").
+That wage threshold then becomes \$1,000 per calendar quarter in the current or preceding year where state and federal unemployment taxes are due on all wages. (§2649 - 2024 U.S. Master Tax Guide)

 Beware!
-This section may also apply to families that receive respite care dollars (or other such payments termed "vouchers") either directly from a county Community Mental Health Agency/Authority ("CMHA") or through a contracted services entity.
-If the CMHA or contracted services entity pays the money directly to the parent, who in turn pays a respite provider, the threshold of \$1,000 may be exceeded not only by virtue of the CMHA dollars, but also by the parents' own money spent to supplement respite services.
+This section may also apply to families receiving respite care dollars (or other such payments termed "vouchers") either directly from a county Community Mental Health Agency/Authority ("CMHA") or through a contracted services entity.
+If the entity pays funds directly to a parent, who in turn pays a respite provider, the threshold of \$1,000 may be exceeded not only by the CMHA stipend, but also by any additional amount supplemented by a parent.